WasuWeerakoon/QA-Portfolio/Seagrass_Sri_Lanka/README.md

 This project documents the **manual testing activities** performed for the
 **Seagrass Sri Lanka Web Application**, focusing on **Login and Registration modules**.

+Due to **cloud hosting cost considerations**, testing was intentionally limited to critical authentication-related modules only.

 The goal of this testing is to ensure:
 - Secure authentication
 - Proper input validation